 Frequently Asked Questions

-The Defining Courage Experience is a hands-on and participatory learning center in the heart of Los Angeles' Little Tokyo historic district.
+GFBNEC's Defining Courage Exhibition is a hands-on and participatory learning center in the heart of Los Angeles' Little Tokyo historic district.
 The exhibition explores the concept of courage through the lives of the young Japanese Americans of World War II, and asks modern visitors to act with similar courage in their own lives.
-The Defining Courage Experience encourages dialogue and critical thinking about tolerance and social justice in a democratic society, stimulates civic awareness, and fosters empowerment.
+GFBNEC's Defining Courage Exhibition encourages dialogue and critical thinking about tolerance and social justice in a democratic society, stimulates civic awareness, and fosters empowerment.

 How do I make an appointment to visit the Japanese American National Museum?

 The Japanese American National Museum offers several different group visit options.
 Please see their website (janm.org) for more information and fill out their online-reservation form to book a group visit.

 Does my school group qualify for group rates?

 To qualify for student group rates ($3 per person), school groups must make a reservation.
 Unreserved school groups do not qualify for group discounts.

 How much will it cost and how will I make reservations?